Antarctic Circle Christmas Expedition Micro Cruise by Air

 Other transfer or hotels unless specified as included as part of the voyage description

-• The option to share a twin cabin with another traveller of the same gender
+• A twin cabin, shared with another traveller of the same gender

 FAQs